KiltedCode/khandaria-campaign/sessions/in-between-session-thoughts.md

 on short term, water walk (level 3 cleric and shaman) 10 min / level
 water walk communal (level 2 cleric) but 10 min increments

+Sending to tribe during downtime
+> Khan sending wagon of glassworks.
+Sign of benefits of working with Khan.
+Helping with Purple Men will raise tribe further.
+However renouncing slavery obsidian line.